jovian-explorer/petitRADTRANS/petitRADTRANS/ccf/sub_changelog.md

 This is a temporary document.

+## [0.3.0] - 2021-09-10
+### Added
+- Option to make models with isothermal or custom temperature profiles.
+- Option to make models with custom mass fractions.

+### Changed
+- Code clean-up.

+### Fixed
+- Some species names not handled correctly when initializing mass fractions in objects `SpectralModel`.

 ## [0.2.0] - 2021-09-09
 ### Added
 - Option to make multiple mock observations with the same set of parameters.